dh85/SpotifyWebAPI/Sources/SpotifyKit/Documentation.docc/SecurityGuide.md

 ## Keep Transport Locked Down

-- ``HTTP/URLSessionHTTPClient`` forces HTTPS and accepts a custom `URLSession` so you can add ATS exceptions, certificate pinning, or enterprise trust evaluators.
-On Apple platforms you can call ``HTTP/URLSessionHTTPClient/makePinnedSession(configuration:pinnedCertificates:)`` with DER certificates bundled in your app:
+- ``URLSessionHTTPClient`` forces HTTPS and accepts a custom `URLSession` so you can add ATS exceptions, certificate pinning, or enterprise trust evaluators.
+On Apple platforms you can call ``URLSessionHTTPClient/makePinnedSession(configuration:pinnedCertificates:allowsSelfSignedCertificates:delegateQueue:)`` with DER certificates bundled in your app:

 ```swift
 let pins = try [